KiraTheGenius/CSV2MongoAPI/README.md

 ### REST API:

 The project includes a REST API that allows users to interact with the data stored in MongoDB.
-Users can perform various operations such as querying, filtering, sorting, and retrieving specific data through intuitive HTTP endpoints.
+Users can perform various operations such as create, updare, remove, and retrieving specific data through intuitive HTTP endpoints.

 ### Technologies Used